Double protection against failure – Redundancy by B&R

 The fast switchover between the main and backup controllers also has the convenient side-effect of hot-plug functionality – the faulty unit can be quickly replaced without interrupting operation.
-Since new stations are automatically synchronized during operation, replacements can be made by personnel with minimal training and without affecting productivity.
+Since new stations are automatically synchronized during operation, replacements can be made by personnel with minimal training and – above all – without affecting productivity.

 All configurations can be made right in Automation Studio.
 As always, the user only configures one hardware component.
 In order to set up controller redundancy, the user simply declares the controller as a redundant unit – this can be done at any point for an existing project – and configures the communication parameters and failure criteria.
 All other settings are filled in automatically by the respective Automation Studio functions.
 Individual process variables and libraries can be defined as redundant or non-redundant in a way that deviates from the default settings suggested by Automation Studio.

 B&R's system philosophy makes it possible to design high-availability systems with real controller redundancy without requiring specialized controllers.
 Both the programming of the application and the configuration of optional redundancy functions occur independently of one another in the Automation Studio development environment.
 With B&R's cost-effective and easy-to-implement solution, high availability is now an attractive option for all types of series-produced machines.